 Acquired by Avago Technologies in 2016, this San Jose, CA, semiconductor manufacturer boasts over $26 billion in revenue and is well-positioned to capitalize on the ongoing 5G communication boom.

 Thanks to its recent RDK video accelerator platform, Broadcom is leading the way for IoT real-time cloud monitoring and security applications.
 Expect the company to gain even more market share as security becomes increasingly important for networks across the globe.

 Robert Bosch GmbH

 This German tech company remains focused on the automotive IoT market, with user-friendly navigation systems for fleet companies, particularly those who utilize the TomTom platform.
 Their IoT division, Bosch Software Innovations, comprises a profitable business unit for the entire corporate infrastructure.
-The company’s net operating income, currently at over $5 billion, will direct even more resources to their IoT device deployment.
+The company’s gross income, hitting $81.7 billion last year, will enable it to direct even more resources to its IoT device deployment.

 Infineon Technologies AG

 The company celebrated its 20th anniversary in 2019 and presently employs over 46,000 people worldwide.
 During 2020, Infineon posted strong sales (more than $9.7 billion) and expanded its capabilities, not the least of which is its collaboration with Synopsys to improve artificial intelligence (AI) systems in automobiles.